nmshahir/sun_and_shadow_lorebook/src/2-1-region_indip.md

 ## Districts of Indip

 ### Overview
-Ashenstone's Imperial Land Ministry divides Indip into three coastal "districts" and the unorganized "Indip Expanse":
+Ashenstone's Imperial Land Ministry divides Indip into three coastal "districts", and the unorganized "Indip Expanse":

 1. __The Mulmarch__.
 Agricultural region north of Drimmharbor, extending up to the border of Mulhong.
 The original homeland of the Human nomads who eventually coalesced and formed the Old Indip Empire. _Indïdip_ ("Over-Indip"), the historic capital of the Old Indipian Empire is located here, on the south shore of Lake Mulloch.
 Briefly the population center of the region after the formation of the Old Indip Empire, this area depopulated quickly after the establishment of Drimmharbor.
 Now economically depressed, though home to some interesting architecture and a cultural center of traditional Indipian crafts.
 Considered a pass-through region by most Imperials.